madeingnecca/jquery.sort-by-sort-order/README.md

 # Basic Usage

-This jQuery plugin must be used in a jQuery collection of two elements, where the first one hold the "sort by" element and the second holds the "sort order" element.
+This jQuery plugin must be used in a jQuery collection of two elements, where the first one holds the "sort by" element and the second holds the "sort order" element.

 <code>
 $('name[sort_by],name[sort_order]').sortBySortOrder(options);